Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 subcontractor are considered to be improper payments and may be considered false claims.
-Any such improper payments may be subject to action under federal and state false claims statutes or be subject to be recouped by EE and/or [ as overpayment.
+Any such improper payments may be subject to action under federal and state false claims statutes or be subject to be recouped by EE and/or I as overpayment.
 ## 7.5
 Survival of Attachment.
 Provider further agrees that: (1) the hold harmless and continuation of care sections shall survive the termination of this Attachment or disenrollment of the Medicaid Member; and (2) these